tuxcanfly/tuxcanfly.me/content/book-review-the-metamorphosis.rst

 Review:
 =======

-The Metamorphosis (Die Verwandlung) is a novella by Frank Kafka which tells a bizarre story with a rather mundane conclusion.
+The Metamorphosis (Die Verwandlung) is a novella by Franz Kafka which tells a bizarre story with a rather mundane conclusion.
 It's surreal premise and claustrophobic environment keeps the reader guessing throughout.